444sofiane/DBeaverWorkshop/README.md

    Open DBeaver and establish a connection to your preferred database server (e.g., MySQL, PostgreSQL).

    - Right-click on the server in the Databases navigator.
-   - Select "Create Database" and name it "SampleData".
+   - Select "Create Database" and name it "Sales".

 2. **Create Table and Import Data:**

-   - Right-click on the "SampleData" database.
+   - Right-click on the "Sales" database.
    - Select "SQL Editor" to open a new SQL script.

 3. **Create Table Schema:**